The SOMA Atomic Outflow Survey. I. An Atomic OI and Highly Ionized OIII Outflow from Massive Protostar G11.94-00.62: Analysis

 In summary, we detect prominent redshifted emission to the northeast of G11.94 in $^{12}$CO (both combined 12-m+7-m and TP), $^{13}$CO, C$^{18}$O, H$_2$CO, and CH$_3$OH.
 The $^{12}$CO emission in particular possesses relatively high velocities (5-12 \kms), including several compact spots at $\sim$10 \kms.
 At low velocity ($\lesssim5$ \kms), the $^{12}$CO emission also appears in the northwest and southeast of G11.94, perpendicular to the inferred outflow direction, likely tracing the gas in the protostellar envelope (Fig. \ref{fig:12co_alma}).
 To the southwest there is clear, collimated blue-shifted emission emanating from the continuum peak in both $^{13}$CO and C$^{18}$O, and such a morphology is consistent with the emission of H$_2$CO and CH$_3$OH.
 In the latter two tracers, it is possible that some of the blue-shifted emission is due to the nearby protostar, although no corresponding red-shifted emission is detected.
 We therefore associate it with an outflow from G11.94 given its coincident spatial correspondence with emission in $^{13}$CO and C$^{18}$O. This blue-shifted emission is not clearly detected in the combined 12-m+7-m $^{12}$CO data, but is evident in the $^{12}$CO TP image.

 Interestingly, in the high resolution $^{12}$CO data, there is a narrow, high-velocity, red-shifted filament extending to the SW.
 The nature of this filament is puzzling, as it extends in the same direction as the inferred blue-shifted outflow from FIFI-LS, as well as the $^{13}$CO and C$^{18}$O lines, and in the opposite direction as the higher-velocity red-shifted emission seen across all CO isotopologues.
-There is a velocity gradient in this filament, which increases with distance from either G11.94 or the hot core candidate.
+There is a velocity gradient in this filament: the emission increases in velocity with distance from either G11.94 or the hot core candidate.
 This filamentary structure may be interacting with the outflow from the nearby protostar to the NW, as suggested by the overlapping $^{12}$CO emission.
 We also see greater emission of H$_2$CO and CH$_3$OH near the overlapped $^{12}$CO emission.
 Further analysis is required to fully understand the nature of this filament, as well as its possible interaction with another protostellar outflow.

 Finally, we examine the NIR data obtained with the LBT for Br$\gamma$ and H$_2$ lines and K band continuum.
 An RGB image of these three images is presented in Figure~\ref{fig:lbt}).
-These LBT data reveal a large knot of H$_2$ emission (red in Fig. \ref{fig:lbt}) to the southwest of G11.94, along with two smaller knots of emission to the southeast and extended faint H$_2$ emission to the northwest.
-Br$\gamma$ emission largely traces NIR and MIR emission as seen in Figure \ref{fig:multipanel}.
-There is notably a large, roughly vertical dust lane which bisects and obscures part of the region immediately to the east of the source.
+These LBT data reveal a large knot of H$_2$ emission (red in Fig. \ref{fig:lbt}) approximately 1.5\arcmin\ to the southwest of G11.94, along with two smaller knots of emission to the southeast and extended faint H$_2$ emission to the northwest.
+Br$\gamma$ emission largely traces the emission structures observed in the NIR and MIR (see Figure \ref{fig:multipanel}).
+We also note the presence of a dust lane, oriented on an approximately N-S axis, which bisects and obscures part of the region immediately to the east of the source.